Azure/azure-iot-sdk-java/major version upgrade migration guide.md

 #### TransportClient

 This client has been removed in v2.
 It is replaced by the MultiplexingClient.
 See this repo's multiplexing client sample for more information.

+#### Other notable breaking changes
+- Trust certificates are read from the physical device's trusted root certification authorities certificate store rather than from source.
+  - Users are expected to install the required public certificates into this certificate store if they are not present already.
+  - See [this document](./upcoming_certificate_changes_readme.md) for additional context on which certificates need to be installed.
+- DeviceClient and ModuleClient constructors that take public certificates and private keys as strings have been removed.
+  - Users must provide an instance of SSLContext that has their public certificates and private keys loaded into it instead.
+  - See [this sample](./device/iot-device-samples/send-event-x509) for the recommended way to create this SSLContext and how to construct your DeviceClient and/or ModuleClient with it.
+- deviceClient.uploadToBlobAsync() has been removed.
+  - Users can still use deviceClient.getFileUploadSasUri() to get a SAS URI that can be used with the Azure Storage SDK to upload the file.
+  - See [this sample](./device/iot-device-samples/file-upload-sample) for the recommended way to upload files.
+- The Bouncycastle, JNR Unixsocket, and Azure Storage SDK dependencies have been removed.
+- Reduced access levels to classes and methods that were never intended to be public where possible.
+- ```ModuleClient.createFromEnvironment(...)``` APIs now require a unix domain socket implementation to be provided, rather than the SDK providing one.
+A sample [here](./device/iot-device-samples/unix-domain-socket-sample) demonstrates one such implementation that can be provided.

 ### IoT hub Service Client